facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 ## Thanks

-Delivering the New Architecture to the OSS community has been a huge effort which took us several years of research and development.
-We want to take a moment to thank all the current and past members of the React team that helped us achieve this result.
+Delivering the New Architecture to the OSS community has been a huge effort that took us several years of research and development.
+We want to take a moment to thank all the current and past members of the React team who helped us achieve this result.

-We are also extremely grateful to all the partners that collaborated with us to make this happen.
+We are also extremely grateful to all the partners who collaborated with us to make this happen.
 Specifically, we would like to call out:

-- [Expo](https://expo.dev/), for adopting the New Architecture early on, for supporting the work on migrating the most popular libraries.
+- [Expo](https://expo.dev/), for adopting the New Architecture early on, and for supporting the work on migrating the most popular libraries.
 - [Software Mansion](https://swmansion.com/), for maintaining crucial libraries in the ecosystem, for migrating them to the New Architecture early and for all the help in investigating and fixing various issues.
 - [Callstack](https://www.callstack.com/), for maintaining crucial libraries in the ecosystem, for migrating them to the New Architecture early and for the support with the work on the Community CLI.
-- [Microsoft](https://opensource.microsoft.com/), for adding the New Architecture implementation for react-native-windows and react-native-macos as well as in several other developers tools.
+- [Microsoft](https://opensource.microsoft.com/), for adding the New Architecture implementation for react-native-windows and react-native-macos as well as in several other developer tools.
-- [Expensify](https://www.expensify.com/), [Kraken](https://www.kraken.com/), [BlueSky](https://bsky.app/) and [Brigad](https://www.brigad.co/) for pioneering the adoption of the New Architecture, reporting various issues so that we could fix them for everyone else.
+- [Expensify](https://www.expensify.com/), [Kraken](https://www.kraken.com/), [BlueSky](https://bsky.app/) and [Brigad](https://www.brigad.co/) for pioneering the adoption of the New Architecture and reporting various issues so that we could fix them for everyone else.
-- All the independent library maintainers and developers who contributed to the New Architecture by testing it, fixing some of the issues and opening questions on unclear matters so that we could clear them.
+- All the independent library maintainers and developers who contributed to the New Architecture by testing it, fixing some of the issues, and opening questions on unclear matters so that we could clear them.